CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 ![Custom Configuration](./media/custom-configuration-production-sap-production-receipt.webp)

-**8After picking, auto return to:** – defines to which form the application goes back after confirmation of receipt on a document line.
+**After picking, auto return to:** – defines to which form the application goes back after confirmation of receipt on a document line.
 The available options: Document Details and Item Details

 **Force manual quantity confirmation** – checking this checkbox force manual quantity confirmation – scanned quantity will be added to a quantity field but must be confirmed by pressing the–screen button.
 If the checkbox is not checked, the scanned quantity is automatically approved.